 Yes, but reversal operations are expensive and not always successful.
 If you are thinking about reversal, perhaps vasectomy is not right for you.
 Pre-vasectomy Sperm Banking (cryopreservation) is a good idea for almost anyone considering a vasectomy.
 Ask our staff for details.
 Our Mississauga vasectomy clinic does not offer reversals.

 How much does a vasectomy cost in Ontario?

 The pricing for a vasectomy in Ontario varies from doctor to doctor.
-The public health insurance program, OHIP, pays the doctor for performing the vasectomy procedure and most vasectomy providers charge additional fees for related services.
-This is not the case at Gentle Procedures Mississauga.
-At our clinic, you will not be asked to pay anything.
+The public health insurance program, OHIP, pays the doctor for performing the vasectomy procedure and some vasectomy providers have charged additional fees for related services.
+This is not the case at Gentle Procedures Toronto.

 When can I start having sex again?

 As soon as you are comfortable, after a minimum of seven days, but remember to use some other kind of birth control until your semen analysis confirms you are sterile.
 Please expect to continue with your existing method of contraception for three months after your vasectomy.